bartificer/programming-by-stealth/docs/pbs75.md

 ## HTTP Overview

-Rather that look at all of HTTP in great detail, I’m going to focus this overview on the parts of the HTTP spec that are relevant to AJAX.
-If you’d like to know more I’d. suggest checking out instalments [34](https://www.bartbusschots.ie/s/2015/05/09/taming-the-terminal-part-34-of-n-introducing-http/) and [35](https://www.bartbusschots.ie/s/2015/07/05/taming-the-terminal-part-35-of-n-http-commands/) of the [Taming the Terminal series](https://bartb.ie/ttt).
+Rather than look at all of HTTP in great detail, I’m going to focus this overview on the parts of the HTTP spec that are relevant to AJAX.
+If you’d like to know more, I’d suggest checking out instalments [34](https://www.bartbusschots.ie/s/2015/05/09/taming-the-terminal-part-34-of-n-introducing-http/) and [35](https://www.bartbusschots.ie/s/2015/07/05/taming-the-terminal-part-35-of-n-http-commands/) of the [Taming the Terminal series](https://bartb.ie/ttt).

 Starting with the very basics, HTTP is the _Hyper-Text Transfer Protocol_.
 Web browsers use this protocol to fetch data for URLs starting with `http://` and `https://`.
 HTTP is a client-server request-response protocol — clients (web browsers in our case) send HTTP requests to web servers, and web servers respond with HTTP responses.
-The protocol is stateless, so each request+response is seen as un-related to every other request+response.
+The protocol is stateless, so each request+response is seen as unrelated to every other request+response.
 In the modern world we’re accustomed to having web servers remember who we are from click to click, so how is that possible?
 Cookies were literally invented to work around the fact that HTTP is a stateless protocol.
 A cookie is simply a token a web server can include in an HTTP response that the client then inserts into all future requests so the web server can recognise you.

-Note that HTTPS is just HTTP with a TLS (Transport Layer Security) wrapper around it, so from a Javascript point of view, `http://` and `https://` URLs are equivalent.
+Note that HTTPS is just HTTP with a TLS (Transport Layer Security) wrapper around it.
+From a Javascript point of view, `http://` and `https://` URLs are equivalent.

 At the very highest level, HTTP requests contain a URL, and HTTP responses contain the data at the requested URL, or some information about the data at the requested URL.